cjstoddard/PicoCalc-uf2/Luckfox-Lyra/README.md

 > sudo su -

-Do that now and choose bash.sh from the menu and exectute these commans;
+Do that now and choose bash.sh from the menu and exectute these commands;

 > cp command-launcher/system/*.sh /usr/local/bin
+>
 > cp command-launcher/wifi/*.sh /usr/local/bin
+>
 > cp command-launcher/sound/*.sh /usr/local/bin
+>
 > chown root:root /usr/local/bin/*.sh

 This will place the setup commands somewhere your user account can run them.
 You will need to fix wifi-up.sh so it properly calls sync-time.sh.